-For those who have never eaten a yellow watermelon, it may sound like a made-up fruit, but this unusually colored watermelon variety is very real, and packs quite a nutritious punch!
+For those who have never eaten a yellow watermelon.
+It may sound like a made-up fruit by the haters of red watermelon!
+However, this unusually colored melon variety is very real, and packs quite a nutritious punch!

 What is Yellow Watermelon?

 Yellow watermelon is just the same as any other watermelon, except in color, it is yellow, due to its flesh on the inside instead of the more common pink or red color.
 People use yellow watermelon the same way they’d use any other type of red flesh watermelon.

 These yellow varieties of watermelon are actually the original form of watermelon and were first cultivated in Africa.
 According to a study in the Journal of Food Composition and Analysis, lycopene is the compound that gives color to many popular fruits and vegetables such as tomatoes and red watermelon.
 It wasn’t until these fruits were made into more popular commercial fruits that they were bred for higher lycopene content.

 The taste of a yellow watermelon is slightly sweeter than its red cousin, and almost has tastes of honey or apricot in the delicious flesh of the fruit.
 The rind of these watermelon goes deeper into the fruit, but the uniquely colored and flavorful flesh makes it worthwhile.

 Nutritional Value of Yellow Watermelon